<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 RTD Unbroken Traceable Chain

-In turn, the PRT is calibrated by either a “Standard” PRT or a “Primary” PRT”.
-In the figure below, a reading is taken by high-accuracy meters from the PRT and the RTD to be installed into the plant.
-Within the Calibration Report, the RTD to be installed at the plant is referred to as the UUT or Unit Under Test.
-Other common terms are SUT (Sensor Under Test) and DUT (Device Under Test).
+The PRT itself is calibrated using either a “Standard” PRT or a “Primary” PRT.
+In the illustration below, high-accuracy meters are used to take readings from both the PRT and the RTD that will be installed in the plant.
+In the Calibration Report, the RTD to be installed is referred to as the UUT (Unit Under Test).
+Other commonly used terms are SUT (Sensor Under Test) and DUT (Device Under Test).

 Fig.3_DryBlock10-26-23

-RTDs are calibrated at either temperature points specified by the customer or preset points offered by the sensor manufacturer.
+RTDs can be calibrated at temperature points specified by the customer or at preset points defined by the sensor manufacturer.
+Calibration certificates accompany the results, detailing all relevant test equipment and reference sensors utilized during the calibration process.

 RTD Calibration Chart